KZY20112001/db_query_optimizer/db/README.md

 ## Initial setup:

-1. For custom set up, you can copy your `.tbl` files to the `tbls` directory (the default files are provided for convenience)
+1. For custom set up, you can copy your `.tbl` files to the `tbls` directory.

 2. Run the cleaning script to generate the `.csv` files.